UBC-MDS/UBC-MDS.github.io/resources_pages/quiz.md

   - **Note**: If the cheatsheet link doesn’t work due to a known bug, you can access it by going to `Assessments` → Cheatsheet assignment.
 - You have 50 minutes to complete all questions.
 A countdown timer will display the remaining time, and the quiz will automatically submit when the timer reaches zero.
 - After submitting your exam, close your browser, hand in any scrap paper, and exit the room quietly to avoid disturbing others.
+- **Make sure to submit each question.
+If you do not click Save you will not be graded for that question!**

 ### Closed-book Policy